CGodinho/Concepts/DTB_Challenge_BigData/doc/consolidated_prescription_data_dictionary.md

 Data is presented in CSV format.
 Not available values are blank.

-Fields in original data which contained , and were quoted with " where parsed with the following rules:
+Fields in original data which contains , and are quoted with ", are parsed with the following rules:
 * 1 - , replaced by ;
 * 2 - surrounding " removed